Librium Detox: What You Need to Know

 Fortunately, there are treatments for Librium detox.
 These treatments reduce the risk of dangerous side effects.

-• Tapering – removing the Librium a little at a time allowing your body to adjust
+- Tapering: Removing the Librium a little at a time, allowing your body to adjust

 Finding a Librium Detox and Treatment Center

 Finding the right treatment center for you is extremely important.
-You cannot detox from Librium alone especially if you are a long term or high dose user.
-To find the treatment center that is right for you, call 800-996-6135(Who Answers?) .
+You cannot detox from Librium alone, especially if you’ve used it for a long time or at high doses.
+To find the treatment center that is right for you, call 800-996-6135 .